Preterm Premature Rupture of Membranes (PPROM)

 problems.
 Other complications of PPROM include:

-- Infection.
-These include infections of the amniotic fluid and membranes.
+- Infection, such as infections of the amniotic fluid and membranes

 - Separation of the placenta from the uterus